For Registered Radiologic Technologists, Direct to Work

 This program is not eligible for federal student aid.

-To excel, you’ll need to possess the critical thinking skills necessary to move into your clinical internship and an autonomous working environment.
+To be successful, you will need to possess the critical thinking skills necessary to move into your clinical internship and an autonomous working environment.

 |RTE 250 Mammography||3 credits|